intel/nauta/docs/installation-and-configuration/How_to_Build_Nauta/HBN.md

 - `cd nauta`

 ### Hardware Requirements

-Part of Nauta's build process involves the compilation of TensorFlow*.
+Part of Nauta's build process involves the compilation of Tensorflow*.
 Because of this, your build server _must meet_ all TensorFlow build requirements.
-In particular, your CPU _must have_ support for SSE instructions.

-To make sure SSE is available on a CPU, call:

-`cat /proc/cpuinfo`. `sse sse2 sse4_1` should be listed in `flags` field.
+In particular, your CPU _must have_ support for AVX and SSE instructions.
+To make sure required flags are available on a CPU, call `cat /proc/cpuinfo`.
+In flags field, instruction sets `avx, sse, sse2, ssse3, sse4_1, sse4_2` should be listed.

 **Note:** For SSE information, refer to: https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions